isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 #### Upcoming Activities for PDLP

-*   Collection and Set-up of iPad – on 22 Feb 2023
+*   Collection and Set-up of iPad – on Feb 2024
-*   Deciding the DMA Option – by 13 Mar 2023
+*   Deciding the DMA Option – by Mar 2024
-*   Optional Briefing for Parents on DMA – on 20 Mar&nbsp;2023
+*   Optional Briefing for Parents on DMA – on  Mar 2023

 #### DMA Parent Portal